 Crispy chicken niçoise

-• Time icon Hands-on time 30 min, plus resting
+• Hands-on time 30 min, plus resting

 Nuggets of fried chicken thighs complete with golden crispy skin are one of the best things you can eat.
 Serve them with this niçoise-inspired salad full of provençal flavour to see why deboning thighs yourself is well worth it.